-As soon as the Technical Delegate and BISFed Operations Manager have approved the results and ranking points awarded at an event, the world ranking list will be updated.
-Where more than one BISFed sanctioned event takes place within a short period of time, BISFed may determine a fixed date on which all results from the adjacent events are added and the world ranking list will then be updated.
-BISFed reserves the right to amend the period of eligibility for each event to ensure the world ranking list provides a fair and equal qualification and entry method into BISFed sanctioned events.
+As soon as the Technical Delegate and World Boccia have approved the results and ranking points awarded at an event, the world ranking list will be updated.
+Where more than one World Boccia sanctioned event takes place within a short period of time, World Boccia may determine a fixed date on which all results from the adjacent events are added and the world ranking list will then be updated.
+World Boccia reserves the right to amend the period of eligibility for each event to ensure the world ranking list provides a fair and equal qualification and entry method into World Boccia sanctioned events.

-Prior to an event, the BISFed Technical Delegate will use the ranking list which is correct as of 14 days prior to the arrival day of a competition.
-This version of the ranking list will be used to determine seeding positions for the event which may include which individual athletes are awarded slots for the highest ranked individuals present.
+Prior to an event, the World Boccia Technical Delegate will use the ranking list which is correct as of 14 days prior to the arrival day of a competition.
+This version of the ranking list will be used to determine seeding positions for the event.